SRALee12/DecentralBank/decentralbank.md

 ## Discussion

 A decentralized bank which holds only cryptographic assets was not possible before the proliferation of general compute ledgers which created an environment for many different types of on-chain assets.
-Additionally, advancements in trustless interblockchain/inter-ledger communication was required before a decentralized banking entity could hold many assets across different ledgers, all controlled by the bank's shareholder tokens.
+Additionally, advancements in trustless interblockchain/inter-ledger communication was required before a decentralized banking network could hold many assets across different ledgers, all controlled by the bank's equity tokenholders.
+Additionally, with the practical implementation of atomic swaps and cross-chain trustless state verification, it is possible for the stable bank currency to be fungible across many different legders which it is printed on.

 Uncompromosing censorship resistance is the defining characteristic of this network.
 The cryptographic technology used to produce this peer-to-peer financial system would need to be continuously updated to remain on the bleeding-edge so as to supercede nation-state level regulation and control in order for the system to produce a world-scale banking market.
 Otherwise, its chief utility proposition is dubious compared to centralized, nationalized central banking systems.